STUDY AT HOME -- PROFICIENCY AWARD 3 IN HORTICULTURE

 - compare: this course is more substantial than some degrees

 ACS Student Comment: "I have found the course to be interesting and challenging, with great learning materials that really make you research the industry and get involved.
 It has been a great way to study because it has allowed me to work in the industry and study at the same time.
 I have found the online resources to be fantastic, the tutors feedback constructive and the fact that assignments can be submitted online makes the process so easy."
-Tom Wood, Australia - Diploma in Horticultural Science course.
+Tom Wood, Australia - Proficiency Award 3 in Horticultural Science course.

 Opportunities are Exceptional

 Horticulture has changed dramatically in recent decades and will no doubt continue to change rapidly; but there will always remain a need for horticulturalists while we continue to eat fruit and vegetables, play sport and use tree planting to improve the environment in which we live.

 Horticultural Technicans and Scientists need to have a strong foundation in both horticulture and science.
 They need to know how to identify lots of different plants, and the botany and chemistry that underpins an understanding of how to grow those plants .

 Whatever is in vogue at different times throughout your career, this course will prepare you to move into and adapt to working in that part of the industry.

 How Does this Differ to Horticulture Studies elsewhere?